 Structure and content

 The programme involves a one-year taught MLitt, delivered largely in St Andrews by staff from both universities, after which you may progress to a PhD within the SASP programme.
 The MLitt programme lasts for one year and involves six modules over two semesters and a dissertation written over the summer.
-The Diploma involves a nine month taught programme and requires satisfactory completion of all taught modules.
+The Diploma involves a nine-month, taught programme and requires satisfactory completion of all taught modules.
 In addition to a Research Methods module and two core modules (one in each semester) on current issues in Philosophy, the programme offers a range of options in the history of Philosophy and in special areas of philosophy.
 The core modules are:

 - Current Issues in Philosophy I (first semester) and Current Issues in Philosophy II (second semester): Over the two semesters the following four components are covered by these modules (two in each semester, not necessarily in the order given): Philosophy of Mind; Philosophy of Language; Epistemology; Ethics

-- Research Methods: You take this module in semester one.
+- Research Methods: You take this module in Semester 1.
 It provides an introduction to the methods and practice of research in philosophy.
 It will be run as a book seminar, where you present and discuss chapters or sections of a major work chosen to be accessible and challenging for MLitt students.
 The module will provide the experience of philosophising together: vital for philosophical development but liable to take second place in standard taught modules; it will also leave you better prepared to undertake larger and more autonomous research projects, beginning with the 15,000-word MLitt dissertation

 You are required to take a History module from a list of those available.
 Those recently available includes the following: